 The horror in your patient’s eyes says it all.
 You accidentally uttered words you should never say in front of unsuspecting patients.
 You may have just sent them on the fast track to another dental practice, taking any hopes of future business and new referrals with them.The second you said what you were thinking out loud you knew you’d messed up.
 Not only did you see surprise in the patient’s eyes, but in other team members’ eyes as well.
 This has happened to the best of dental professionals.

-Hopefully, everyone learns a lesson from the slip-ups and won’t do it again.
-When DentistryIQ asked the pros, “What should dental professionals never say in front of patients?” the responses were quite interesting and revealing.
+Hopefully, everyone learns a lesson from the slip-ups and they don't do it again.
+When DentistryIQ asked the pros, “What should dental professionals never say in front of patients?” the responses were interesting and revealing.

-So, in an effort to help you keep your patients from fleeing to the competition, here are the responses.
-Let's start with the No. 1 answer sent from dental professionals in all office positions —
+So, in an effort to help you keep your patients from fleeing to the competition, here are some of the responses.
+Let's start with the No. 1 answer from dental professionals in all office positions.

 Oh my...I've never seen that before.

 Are you sure that's the right tooth?